planetfederal/workshops/workshops/geoserver/adv/doc/source/filtering/index.rst

 * SQL Views
 * Time/Elevation dimensions on WMS requests

-All of these will be discussed in upcoming sections.
+Many of these will be discussed in upcoming sections.

 .. toctree::
    :maxdepth: 2

    cqlogc
    sqlviews

-   wmsdims
+.. wmsdims